Influence of Family and Culture on Religious Beliefs

 True, if I had been brought up as an Australian aboriginal, I would probably not hold the religious beliefs I do hold; no doubt I would not so much as have heard of those beliefs.
 But, once more, isn't the same true for Kitcher?
 If he had been brought up as an Australian aborigine, he would not have held the philosophical and religious beliefs he does hold -- including his skeptical beliefs about religion.

-The truth is that although people are influenced by their family and society, this does not determine that any particular religion is false or true.
-Therefore Christianity (or any religion for that matter) can still be true despite Kitcher’s observation.
+Although people are influenced by their family and society, this does not determine that any religion is false.
+Christianity can still be true despite Kitcher’s observation.

 Philip Kitcher, Life after Faith: The Case for Secular Humanism, The Terry Lectures (New Haven: Yale University Press, 2014), 8.